alexchiri/alexchiri.com-source/content/reading-notes/issue-2-january-2020.md

 ## [The Silent Patient by Alex Michaelides](https://www.amazon.com/Silent-Patient-most-anticipated-thriller-ebook/dp/B07G17DR4X/)

 [This](https://www.amazon.com/Silent-Patient-most-anticipated-thriller-ebook/dp/B07G17DR4X/) was a book that had me hooked and I saw no choice but reading more and more of it until it was finished.
 But the ending disappointed me.
-While I think the ending was intended to be very surprising, and it was, there were several behavioral aspects of the main character that didn't make quite sense to me, especially after the great unveiling in the end.
+While I think the ending was intended to be very surprising, and it was, there were several behavioural aspects of the main character that didn't make quite sense to me, especially after the great unveiling in the end.

 This is the story of a psychotherapist and one of his patients, a very difficult patient, which makes the therapist step over boundaries that maybe shouldn't have been stepped over.